chharvey/counterpoint/docs/reference/types.md

 The order of entries is *not* significant: though records can be iterated over, the order in which this is done is implementation-dependent; thus authors should not rely on any particular iteration order.
 Records are heterogeneous, meaning they can be declared with different entry types.

-There are two kinds of records: value records and reference records.
-Value records are called **structs**.
-Only reference records may be mutable, in which case their entries may be reassigned, but only to values of the correct type.
-The entries of reference records cannot be added or deleted.
+They are also read-only, which means their entries cannot be added, deleted, or reassigned.

-For example, given the record
+For example, the record
 ```
 [
 	fontFamily= "sans-serif",